arc-bphc/arc-iot/arc-iot.md

 After the individual rounds for all the teams are completed, the top four teams are selected for the Knockout Round.

-The rules regarding bomb defusal is the same as in the Individual round.
+The rules regarding bomb defusal are the same as in the Individual round.
 However, in the Knockout Round, two teams play at once.
 One team gets 5 minutes to set the bombs in the arena and the other team gets 5 minutes to defuse these bombs.
 After this, the teams setting the bombs and defusing the bombs are reversed.
 The team with the highest cumulative score of setting and defusing wins.

 #### Scoring System